What causes the mind to become blind? Don’t let this happen to you.

 1. Here, again, the first option is to ignore our conscience.
 You can pretend it is someone else’s responsibility.
 Then find a way to deal with the guilt resulting from having a conscience.
 See also, Cognitive Dissonance above.
 We don’t recommend this option.

 2. The second option for external options is similar to the internal above, to accept the consequences of our awareness of the issues.
-We can learn to be a voice of change within our sphere of influence.
-If you chose this option, congratulations on helping!
-The world needs more people like you willing to put actions behind your thoughts.
+We can learn to be a voice of change within our sphere of influence if you chose this option, congratulations on helping!
+The world needs more people willing to take positive steps to help people and the environment.

 The conflict between science and reason on one side and religion is an ongoing battle.
 It proves that the eyes are useless if the mind is blind.
 Resist the religious influences in the cultural narrative.